rschuetzler/datacom-labs/Exercise 4 - Routing/4-Routing-Submission.md

 1\) What is a network? (~50 words)

 2. What information is available in the Windows routing table?
-Record the names of the fields shown in the "Active Routes" list.
+Record the names of the fields shown in the "Active Routes" list and describe what each means.

 2\) In your own words, explain the pros and cons of using each of the following routing methods: